NLRB memo: College football players are employees - WHIZ News

 Much has changed since then, including the collective social justice awakening and the Supreme Court’s Alston decision that Abruzzo said “clearly stated that this was a for-profit enterprise and wasn’t amateurism.”

-If cases similar to the Northwestern one comes before the NLRB, she said, it could be decided differently.
+If cases similar to the Northwestern one come before the NLRB, she said, it could be decided differently.

 “I don’t think the board can or should punt,” she told the AP.
 “I think we have more information that they are statutory employees.”

-The memo issued by Abruzzo, who was appointed by President Joe Biden, rescinded a 2017 memo by her predecessor.
-That memo had, in turn, overturned a memo issued by President Barack Obama’s appointee, when Abruzzo was a deputy general counsel.
+The memo issued by Abruzzo, who was appointed by President Joe Biden, reversed a 2017 opinion by her predecessor.
+That memo had, in turn, rescinded a memo issued by President Barack Obama’s appointee, when Abruzzo was a deputy general counsel.

 Southeastern Conference Commissioner Greg Sankey noted that the repeated reversals and conflicting court rulings make it difficult for institutions to plan.